-There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.
+There is no regulatory framework that requires the use of impact assessments for programmes or development projects.

 10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.

 10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?